 Hirsutism can occur due to a number of underlying medical conditions.
 In some cases, there may not be an underlying cause.
 A person can remove unwanted hair cosmetically, and it is up to them to decide whether or not they wish to receive further treatment.

 Androgens are sex hormones that

 Both sexes are responsible for hair growth under the arms and in the pubic area after puberty.
 In males, they also stimulate the growth of other body hair, as well as facial hair such as mustache and beard.

-PCOS is the most common cause of excess body hair in people assigned female at birth is polycystic ovary syndrome (PCOS), which is a hormonal disorder causing the body to produce too many androgens.
+The most common cause of excess body hair in people assigned female at birth is polycystic ovary syndrome (PCOS), which is a hormonal disorder causing the body to produce too many androgens.
 The condition accounts for more than 70% of hirsutism cases.